An appropriate statistical approach for nonequilibrium particle production: Results

-In top panel of Fig. \ref{fig:1}, at $\gamma_q=1$ and partial--chemical nonequilibrium, we notice that $\gamma_s$ exponentially increases, at $\sqrt{s_{NN}}\lesssim7$~GeV.
-The same behaviour was quantitatively observed in the extensive BG calculations \cite{Tawfik:2017ehz}.
-The rate of increase in the present calculations (generic (non)extensive statistics) is larger than in extensive BG statistics.
-At higher energies ($7\lesssim\sqrt{s_{NN}}\lesssim 20$~GeV), $\gamma_s$ rapidly decreases.
-Also here, the rate of decreasing $\gamma_s$ in generic (non)extensive statistics is larger than that in extensive BG statistics.
+In top panel of Fig. \ref{fig:1}, at $\gamma_q=1$ and partial-chemical nonequilibrium, we notice that $\gamma_s$ exponentially increases, at $\sqrt{s_{NN}}\lesssim7$~GeV.
+The same behavior was quantitatively observed in extensive BG calculations \cite{Tawfik:2016rrv}.
+The rate of increase in the present calculations (generic (non)extensive statistics) is larger than that in the extensive BG statistics.
+At higher energies ($7\lesssim\sqrt{s_{NN}}\lesssim 20$~GeV), $\gamma_s$ decreases rapidly.
+In addition, the rate of decrease $\gamma_s$ in generic (non)extensive statistics is larger than that in the extensive BG statistics.
 At $\sqrt{s_{NN}}>20$~GeV, $\gamma_s$ becomes energy independent.
-At this plateau, the resulting $\gamma_s$ from both types of statistics is in good agreement with each other, $\gamma_s\simeq 0.78\pm0.01$.
-We conclude that with the global assumption that $\gamma_q=1$, the resulting $\gamma_s$ equally encodes the partial--chemical nonequilibrium in both types of statistics, at $\sqrt{s_{NN}}>20$~GeV.
-At lower energies, both types of statistics significantly disagree with each other, especially at $\sqrt{s_{NN}}\simeq7$~GeV.
-Here, the generic (non)extensive $\gamma_s$ is $\sim 40\%$ larger than the extensive BG $\gamma_s$, i.e., the partial--chemical nonequilibrium in strange--quark occupation factor is $\sim40\%$ larger.
-In other words, the signals for the strangeness enhancement, for instance, at the peak (horn) of the kaon--to--pion ratio, are more than $40\%$ overcast shrouded when measurements, such as multiplicity of the produced particles, are restricted to extensive BG statistics.
-Hence, a recommendation to the fellow experimentalists can be now addressed.
-Applying generic (non)extensive statistics, especially in Run II of the STAR beam energy scan program \cite{Nonaka:2019fad,STAR:2015vvs}, and the future facilities, FAIR and NICA, likely exposes essential experimental signals.
+At this plateau, the resulting $\gamma_s$ from both types of statistics are in good agreement with each other, $\gamma_s\simeq 0.78\pm0.01$.
+We conclude that with the global assumption that $\gamma_q=1$, the resulting $\gamma_s$ equally encodes the partial-chemical nonequilibrium in both types of statistics, at $\sqrt{s_{NN}}>20$~GeV.
+At lower energies, both statistical methods show significant disagreement, especially at $\sqrt{s_{NN}}\simeq7$~GeV, where the non-extensive $\gamma\_s$ is approximately $40\%$ larger than the extensive BG $\gamma\_s$.
+This implies that the partial-chemical nonequilibrium in the strange-quark occupation factor is about $40\%$ larger, resulting in overcast signals for strangeness enhancement, such as at the peak of the kaon-to-pion ratio.
+Restricting measurements, like the multiplicity of produced particles, to extensive BG statistics obscures these signals.
+Therefore, experimentalists can now make recommendations for future experiments using generic non-extensive statistics, especially in Run II of the STAR beam energy scan program \cite{Nonaka:2019fad,STAR:2015vvs} and future facilities, such as FAIR and NICA, to uncover essential experimental signals.